needle-engine/in-arms-reach/README.md

 You may need to accept the Needle Engine EULA in the Unity Editor before you can build the project (a window will pop up) – it's available for free for non-commercial use.

-When you press <kbd>Play</kbd>, a browser window will open with your project already being live.
-You can test the app in any browser – open it on a Quest 2/3 device in the same local network to view the app in AR or VR.
+When you press <kbd>Play</kbd>, a browser window will open with your project already being live on a local server, running on your machine.
+You can test the app in any browser – open the local URL on a Quest 2/3 device in the same local network as your computer and then click on <kbd>Enter AR</kbd> or <kbd>Enter VR</kbd>.

+The accompanying web project uses TypeScript and Svelte and can be opened via `needle/workspace.code-workspace`, or by clicking on <kbd>Open Workspace</kbd> from within Unity with the ExportInfo object selected.

+To build and bundle the project,
+- go to File > Build Settings in Unity
+- select Needle Engine
+- click on Build

+The resulting folder can be uploaded to a web server and contains a self-contained static web app.

 ### Water, Ice and Fire Scene Setup